Skip to content

 Read more

-Women and youth are an integral part of inclusive, peaceful societies.
+Women and youth are integral to inclusive, peaceful societies.
 However, their contribution to peacebuilding and security processes is often neglected.

 In Iraq, for instance, we have involved young people in advocacy to prevent and eliminate gender-based violence.

-In Burundi, DRC and Uganda, more than 400 young people participated in the Youth Borderlands Forum in 2021.
+In 2021, more than 400 young people participated in the Youth Borderlands Forum in Burundi, the DRC, and Uganda.

-This project was developed by Cordaid and the United Network of Young Peacebuilders, UNOY.
-Local partner organisations received training in research and advocacy and strengthened their cross-border collaboration to work towards more inclusive peacebuilding in the region.
+Cordaid and the United Network of Young Peacebuilders, UNOY, developed this project.
+Local partner organisations received training in research and advocacy and strengthened their cross-border collaboration to promote more inclusive peacebuilding in the region.

 MORE ABOUT JUSTICE AND PEACE